exercism/bash/concepts/commands-and-arguments/introduction.md

 # Introduction

+## Shells

+TODO: what is a shell? what is bash?

-Before we start, what is the Bash track on Exercism about?
+TODO Before we start, what is the Bash track on Exercism about?
-It is about learning to write programs using Bash.
+TODO It is about learning to write programs using Bash.
-The emphasis is on using only Bash to solve problems, although there are no restrictions on calling out to external tools.
+TODO The emphasis is on using only Bash to solve problems, although there are no restrictions on calling out to external tools.

-It is not about how to use Bash as an interactive shell.
+TODO It is not about how to use Bash as an interactive shell.
-You won't learn about how to customize your prompt, how to configure your command history, or other interactive-only features.
+TODO You won't learn about how to customize your prompt, how to configure your command history, or other interactive-only features.

-On with the lesson!
+TODO On with the lesson!

 ## Bash Fundamentals: Commands and Arguments